radicle-dev/rips/0001-heartwood.md

 ### Layout

+Each project under radicle is stored in a bare Git repository containing the local user's refs, as well as the refs of all of the peers that the user's node is configured to track.
+A simple "namespacing" scheme can be used, similar to the one used by git for remote tracking branches.

 Since nodes replicate Git data from other nodes, a partitioning scheme is needed to separate references belonging to each node within each project.
-This can be achieved by using a node's identifier to namespace git references, since references are by their nature hierarchical, eg.
+This can be achieved by using a node's unique identifier (its public key) to namespace Git references, since references are by their nature hierarchical.
-`refs/remotes/alice/heads/master`.

 #### Special References

-To store project metadata, special git references are used.
+To store project metadata, special Git references are used.
 These are references that are written to a known location that doesn't vary between projects, and in some cases is meant to be hidden from the user, and accessed only through purpose-built tooling.